 I’d heard about him through word of mouth.
 He uses local clay and had opened his own workshop.
 So I’m on a bike in the scorching afternoon sun and the dusty dirt roads are beginning to all look the same.
 Amongst the brighly coloured cinder block buildings and helpful abuelas taking in their laundry, I see it at last: a cluttered clay workshop where topless men waft cigarette smoke and work boisterously.
 Continue reading “Artisan Profile: Fernando Cruz, Sancti Spiritus, Cuba”

-Learn how to make these original designs: Etsy Shop: Error on API Request
+Learn how to make these original designs: Etsy Shop: API reponse should be HTTP 200

 Simply designed composting toilets are a perfectly legal and sustainable option throughout the country.
 Just make sure you follow the directions!